-The ambassadors found Sir Modred in command of an army of a hundred thousand and unwilling to listen to overtures of peace.
-However, the ambassadors eventually prevailed on him, and in return for the truce granted him suzerainty of Cornwall and Kent, and succession to the British throne was to be signed by King Arthur and Sir Modred the next day.
+The ambassadors found

+Sir Modred in command of

+an army of a hundred thousand and unwilling to listen to

+overtures of peace.
+However,

+the ambassadors eventually

+prevailed on him, and in return

+for the truce granted him

+suzerainty of Cornwall and Kent,

+and succession to the British throne

+when King Arthur died.
+The treaty

+Modred the next day.
 They were to meet between the two armies, and each was to be accompanied by no more than fourteen knights.